Q118/track_mysql_employees/pseudo.md

   - install dependencies (inquirer, mysql, console.table) /

 -build database in workbench then add to vscode  /
-- Establish a connection to the database
+- Establish a connection to the database /
 - Prompt user to choose action (start menu)
   Should provide following commands:
 ```
+Minimum ones first
   - Add new department
   - View Departments
   - Add new role